 Best overall wood Adirondack chair

-Teak wood | Flat back and seat | Weight not listed | Also available in 7 Polywood colors
+Material: Teak wood | Comfort: Flat back and seat | Weight: Not listed | Style: Also available in 7 Polywood colors

-If you don’t want to drop several thousand dollars per chair and you don’t have the time to build one yourself, there aren’t a ton of options for wooden Westport-style Adirondack chairs.
+If you don’t want to drop several thousand dollars per chair and don’t have the time to build one yourself, there aren’t a ton of options for wooden Westport-style Adirondack chairs.
 But this squat version from Crate and Barrel is one of the better examples available to buy online.
 Interior designer Lauren Ashley Allan recommends it as “a sculptural take on a summer staple.”
 She likes the chair’s modern lines, plank-style rear legs, and streamlined double-slat seat and back.
 Plus it’s available in both teak and seven colors of Polywood.
 You can also buy a matching ottoman in any of the colors and materials.

 The teak version of this chair comes unfinished and will eventually weather to a silvery gray.
-But if you want to preserve its golden wood color, Crate and Barrel also offers teak wood protector and a weather-resistant cover that fits this specific chair, both of which are sold separately.
+But if you want to preserve its golden wood color, Crate and Barrel also offers teak-wood protector and a weather-resistant cover that fits this specific chair, both of which are sold separately.
 It is worth noting that the Polywood versions of the chair are significantly less expensive.
 But all teak furniture is pricey, and if you’re looking for wood that will truly last season after season outdoors, you can’t find a better material.

 Best (less expensive) wood Adirondack chair

-Acacia wood | Curved back and slightly curved seat | 23 pounds | 3 colors
+Material: Acacia wood | Comfort: Curved back and slightly curved seat | Weight: 23 pounds | Style: 3 colors

-Though it’s not easy, it is possible to find a wooden Westport-inspired Adirondack chair for $100 or less — you just may have to do a bit more maintenance (i.e., staining, sealing, or covering it in bad weather) to keep it looking pristine.
+Although it’s not easy, it is possible to find a wooden Westport-inspired Adirondack chair for $100 or less — you just may have to do a bit more maintenance (i.e., staining, sealing, or covering it in bad weather) to keep it looking pristine.
 This one is made with FSC-certified solid acacia wood, which means it comes from a responsibly managed forest and is extremely hard and durable.
-(However, teak is still more durable and more weather-resistant and has a more consistent grain pattern than acacia, which is why acacia is typically less expensive.)
-This chair has a slightly curved slatted back and a contoured seat for added comfort and is available in natural, black, or gray.
+(However, teak is still more durable and more weather resistant and has a more consistent grain pattern than acacia, which is why acacia is typically less expensive.)
+This chair has a slightly curved, slatted back and a contoured seat for added comfort and is available in natural, black, or gray.
 Its low price (roughly eight times cheaper than the teak Crate and Barrel chair at full price) makes it much more feasible to buy a set.

-Best overall plastic lumber Adirondack chair
+Best plastic-lumber Adirondack chair

-Polywood | Curved back and curved seat with waterfall front | 43 pounds | 12 colors
+Material: Polywood | Comfort: Curved back and curved seat with waterfall front | Weight: 43 pounds | Style: 12 colors

-Best (less expensive) plastic lumber Adirondack chair
+Best (less expensive) plastic-lumber Adirondack chair

-HDPE (high-density polyethylene) | Flat back and curved seat with waterfall front | 34 pounds | 8 colorsPisegna’s pick for an affordable but still long-lasting plastic lumber Adirondack chair is the same one that my parents have had for decades.
-He and I agree that L.L.Bean’s Adirondack chairs are very comfortable and a great deal at under $300 each.
-I like sharing the chair with another person by sitting next to them on the arm of the chair while they sit in the seat.
-I have never seen one tip over, and while the seat is rather deep they aren’t too hard to get out of, even for older family members.
-HDPE is completely waterproof, so to clean the chairs of pollen or dirt, we simply spray them with a hose.
+Both Pisegna and Strategist senior writer Liza Corsillo agree that L.L.Bean’s Adirondack chairs are comfortable and a great deal at under $300.
+And Corsillo’s parents have owned this long-lasting chair for decades.
+“I like sharing the chair with another person by sitting next to them on the arm of the chair while they sit in the seat,” Corsillo says.
+“I have never seen one tip over, and while the seat is rather deep, they aren’t too hard to get out of, even for older family members.”
+HDPE is completely waterproof, so to clean the chairs of pollen or dirt, Corsillo says her parents simply spray them with a hose.
 According to L.L.Bean, the HDPE used to make these chairs contains 20 percent recycled plastic.
-In all the years my parents have owned them the material has never flaked or cracked.
-You can literally do nothing to maintain them and they will still last — and look new — for a very long time.
+“In all the years my parents have owned them, the material has never flaked or cracked,” Corsillo adds.
+“You can literally do nothing to maintain them and they will still last — and look new — for a very long time.”

 Best adjustable Adirondack chair

-HIPS (high-impact polystyrene) | Adjustable flat back and curved seat with waterfall front | 45 pounds | 5 colors
+Material: HIPS | Comfort: Adjustable flat back and curved seat with waterfall front | Weight: 45 pounds | Style: 5 colors

 Best Adirondack chair for kids

-Acacia wood | Flat back and seat | 24 pounds | 3 colors
+Material: Acacia wood | Comfort: Flat back and seat | Weight: 24 pounds | Style: 3 colors

-Best (less expensive) Adirondack chairs for kids
+Best (less expensive) Adirondack chair for kids

-Material: Sanmu wood | Comfort: Flat back and curved seat | 7.5 pounds | 2 colors
+Material: Sanmu wood | Comfort: Flat back and curved seat | Weight: 7.5 pounds | Style: 2 colors

 For families that prefer more traditional-looking Adirondack chairs, this Kidkraft option is a good and affordable choice.
-Since it’s actually designed with kids in mind and sized for children between 3 and 8 years old, it is much lighter than the Lanty chair above.
+Since it’s actually designed with kids in mind and sized for children between 3 and 8 years old, it is much lighter than the Lanty chair.
 This makes it easy to move around and store in the offseason.
 Made of Sanmu wood, a type of fir tree similar to pine, it is not as naturally durable as teak or acacia.
 But it is finished with a child-friendly water-based stain to protect it from the elements.
-It’s available in a natural wood color or white.
+It’s available in a natural-wood color or white.